SimoneGianni/tsMatchers/README.md

 You could prefer to download also the tsMatchersGlobal.ts that redeclares all the useful matching functions in the global scope to use them easier.
-While this is technically "polluting your global namespace", it is intended to be used only during tests, and names are chosen not to conflict with anything usually in the glocal scope, so should not be a real problem at all.
+While this is technically "polluting your global namespace", it is intended to be used only during tests, and names are chosen not to conflict with anything usually in the global scope, so should not be a real problem.

-The use it inside your favorite unit test engine, a failed assertion will throw a runtime exception.
+Then use it inside your favorite unit test engine, a failed assertion will throw a runtime exception.

 How can I help
 ==============

-This project is in very early stages, I wrote it because I'm so used to Hamcrest matchers in Junit that couldn't live without something similar in TypeScript.
+This project is in its very early stages, I wrote it because I'm so used to Hamcrest matchers in Junit that couldn't live without something similar in TypeScript.

 Feel free to report bugs, wrong documentation, or your ideas on how to improve it in the GitHub issues.
 Feel also free